yadig69/rei-email/note.md

 .p3-Shop early for best selection.
 Discounts based on original prices.
 Selection varies by location.

+.p4-Summer is officially on with up to 40% off!
+Plus, -REI- Co-op Members get access to even better deals.

 <!-- button style -->

 background-color: #c7370f;